gsbDBI/ds-wgan/docs/source/data.rst

     categorical_vars = ["categorical_var"]
     context_vars = ["context_var"]

-The function `DataWrapper` prepares the data.
+`DataWrapper` prepares the data in `df` in several ways.
+The attributes of the resulting object `data_wrappers` are the following:

++ list of variable names categorized above
++ list of means and standard deviations of continuous and context variables
++ list of dimensions of categorical variables
++ formatted lower bounds of continuous variables

   .. code-block:: python

     data_wrappers = wgan.DataWrapper(df, continuous_vars, categorical_vars,
                                   context_vars, continuous_lower_bound)

-`Specifications` sets up the training specifications before training the `Generator` and `Critic`.
-It includes all the tuning parameters for the training process.
+`Specifications` sets up the training specifications based on `data_wrappers` before training the `Generator` and `Critic`.
+The resulting object `specs` includes all the tuning parameters for the training process and its attributes are the following:

++ neural-network-related settings for training
++ settings related to the data dimensions and bounds

 .. code-block:: python

-    specs = wgan.Specifications(dw, batch_size=2048, max_epochs=epochs, critic_lr=1e-3, generator_lr=1e-3,
+    specs = wgan.Specifications(data_wrappers, batch_size=2048, max_epochs=600, critic_lr=1e-3, generator_lr=1e-3,
-                               print_every=50, device = "cuda") for dw, epochs in zip(data_wrappers, [600, 600])
+                               print_every=50, device = "cuda")

-`Generator` is the generator network. generates new observations based on the distributions in the original data set in the WGAN setup.
+`Generator` is the generator in the WGAN setup and generates new observations based on the distributions in the data set `df`.
 The underlying function is a dense neural network.
+The only input required are the specifications `specs`.
+The attributes of the resuting object `generators` are the following:

++ the formatted bounds of the continuous variables
++ the dimensions of each categorical variable
++ the total dimension of continuous variables
++ the total dimension of categorical variables
++ the dimension of noise input to generator
++ the dense neural network layers making up the generator
++ the dropout layer based on the specifications

 .. code-block:: python

     generators = wgan.Generator(specs)

-`Critic` is the critic network to be trained. the discriminator in the WGAN setup.
+`Critic` is the discriminator in the WGAN setup and classifies observations as coming from `df` rather than from `Generator`.
 The underlying function is a dense neural network.

 .. code-block:: python

     critics = wgan.Critic(specs)

-See the classes :ref:`data_wrapper`, :ref:`specifications`, :ref:`generator`, :ref:`critic` in Section :ref:`section_api` for more details on the code.
+See the classes :ref:`data_wrapper`, :ref:`specifications`, :ref:`generator`, :ref:`critic` in Section :ref:`section_api` for more details on the code and the required parameters.